CavernCrawlers/CavernCrawlers.github.io/Encumbrance_and_Equipment.md

 # Encumbrance

 Any given character can only carry so much.
-Some tables may wish to handwave the tracking of encumbrance and that's completely understandable.
+Some groups may wish to handwave the tracking of encumbrance and that's completely understandable.
 The rules here are meant to provide some degree of verisimilitude without having to track pounds and ounces of carried gear and treasure.

 Encumbrance is tracked in **Items** or **Slots** (the terms are used interchangeably in these rules).
 A single Item is any object that can be carried in one hand reasonably comfortably (a sword, a torch, a lute, etc).
 Larger objects requiring two hands (such as great swords), take up at least 2 Slots (or more for even larger objects; like a full treasure chest).
 Worn clothing does not count as an Item, but carried clothing does.
 Small items (such as coins) do not count as an Item unless they are carried in bulk (such as 100 coins counting as 1 Item).

 Additionally, some equipment may be bundled to reduce the number of Slots it takes up (such as a bundle of 7 Rations only taking up 3 Slots).
 These bundles require an Action to break apart for use after which the individual objects making up the bundle must be tracked separately.

 Each character may carry a number of **Readied Items** equal to half their **Strength Score**, rounded up.
-Readied Items are those items on hand for immediate use and may be used without needing to take an **Action** to unsheathe or unpack them.
+Readied Items are those items on hand for immediate use without needing to take an **Action** to unpack them.
 This includes things like worn armor, carried shields and weapons and any other item the character wishes to be able to access quickly an easily.

 **Stowed Items** are those packed away and carefully organized to be as compact as possible.
 To carry any Stowed Items, a character must have a backpack, sack or similar thing in which to carry these items.
 If so equipped, a character can carry as many Stowed Items as their **Strength Score**.

 These limits represent the amount of gear a character can carry without penalty.
 An extra 2 **Readied Items** or 4 **Stowed Items** (or fractions thereof), reduces a character's **Movement** by 5 feet and they take a -2 penalty on all **Strength** and **Dexterity Checks**.
 Additionally, for every hour so encumbered, they must make a **Constitution Check** vs a **Difficulty** of 13 or gain a level of **Exhaustion**.
-Going further beyond this limit; up to 4 Readied Items or 8 Stowed Items, reduces the character's movement to half, causes **Disadvantage** on Strength and Dexterity checks and increases the Exhaustion check difficulty to 15.
+Going further beyond this limit; up to 4 Readied Items or 8 Stowed Items, reduces the character's movement to half, increases the Strength and Dexterity check penalties to -4 and increases the Exhaustion check difficulty to 15.

 # Coinage
 Every petty king and warlord seems to issue their own form of currency.
-Below is a table listing those coin types most commonly found (along with sample regional names for the coins).
+Below is a table listing those coin types most commonly found with sample regional names.
 Most peasants and commoners deal in barter, but whey they do have coin, it is typically copper or (occasionally) silver.
-Silver is typically the coin of merchants and other 'middle-class' class.
-Higher value coins are rarely seen by the peasantry, but are in general circulation among wealthy merchants and nobles.
+Silver is typically the coin of merchants and other 'middle-class' folk.
+Higher value coins are rarely seen by the peasantry; mostly being used by wealthy merchants and nobles.

 Even rarer still are ancient coins, gems, jewelry and the like.
 Their value varies greatly by their rarity and quality.